Runaway barges smash into Oklahoma dam after officials order evacuations and shut down roads

 Police shut down major thoroughfares and ordered evacuations in the area after the barges came unmoored and threatened to crash through an Interstate 40 bridge and a dam on the bloated Arkansas River.

 But just after 5 a.m.
 (6 a.m.
-ET) Thursday, the Sequoyah County Sheriff's Office said the barges were found several miles from Webbers Falls, one of the towns ordered to evacuate.
+ET), the Sequoyah County Sheriff's Office said the barges were found several miles from Webbers Falls, one of the towns ordered to evacuate.

 Live: Deadly tornadoes hit Missouri